-In §2 we demonstrated that the light generated (with an efficiency of $\sim 10\%$ ) by the current terrestrial output of $\sim 2\times 10^{12}$ Watts of electric power can be seen by existing telescopes out to a distance of $\sim 10^3$ AU.
+In §2 we demonstrated that the light generated (with an efficiency of ~ 10%) by the current terrestrial output of ~ 2×10^{12} Watts of electric power can be seen by existing telescopes out to a distance of ~ 10^3 AU.
 How far away can the flash of a nuclear explosion be detected?
-A large explosion of $\sim 10^2$ Megaton produces $\sim 4\times 10^{17}$ J. If the radiation flash carries a significant fraction of this energy and lasts a fraction of a minute, then its total power is $\sim 10^{16}$ Watts.
-The resulting thermal flash can be detected by existing telescopes out to $\sim 1$ pc, roughly the distance of the nearest star.
+A large explosion of ~ 10^2 Megaton produces ~ 4×10^{17} J. If the radiation flash carries a significant fraction of this energy and lasts a fraction of a minute, then its total power is ~ 10^{16} Watts.
+The resulting thermal flash can be detected by existing telescopes out to ~ 1 pc, roughly the distance of the nearest star.
 The challenge is to monitor nearby stars over long periods of time and to distinguish the flash based on its color from common variability in the light output of the parent star.
-An artificial nuclear explosion might also produce a $\gamma$ -ray flash that is not naturally produced by stellar variability.
-The Fermi $\gamma$ -ray telescope can barely detect such a flash from a source at distances $\lesssim 0.1$ pc.
+An artificial nuclear explosion might also produce a γ -ray flash that is not naturally produced by stellar variability.
+The Fermi γ -ray telescope can barely detect such a flash from a source at distances ≤ 0.1 pc.
 Of course, one can imagine more powerful explosions, potentially accounting for known X-ray flashes by a large population of advanced civilizations at larger distances.

 We will examine the detectability of other unusual signals from nuclear weapons, such as the electromagnetic pulse (EMP) and the optical double pulse.
-Of particular interest would be a highly sensitive bhangmeter, which is a photometer used on reconnaissance satellites to detect atmospheric nuclear detonations.
+Of particular interest would be a highly sensitive bhangmeter, which is a photometer used on reconnaissance satellites the double optical-UV pulse due to detect atmospheric nuclear detonations.